EgorKulikov/submitter/README.md

 - Yandex Contest
 - AtCoder
 - Universal Cup
-- Luogo (no support for changing language, language of last submit is used)
+- Luogu (no support for changing language, language of last submit is used)